rubigdata/bigdata-blog-2019-DanielAnthes/FinalAssignment.md

 ### Unstructured Data is full of Surprises

 Even a simple task such as parsing a URL to find usernames can be difficult if the exact format of the data is not known.
 Originally I thought it would be easy to correctly parse all URLs, but there were many unexpected edge cases that lead to parsing errors.

+### Unstructured Data can lead to Unexpected Problems

+As a follow up to parsing all usernames out of my Twitter sample I tried to extract the html contents.
+Even though this had worked before on a small test crawl I created myself using wget, I could not get it to work on the Twitter dataset extracted from the CommonCrawl at first.
+This may have been an easy to diagnose problem if I had only been working on a small amount of data in a simple program, but without a straightforward way to look at a single object in Spark for debugging, I spent quite some time trying to find out where the issue lies.

+### Working with 'BigData' is difficult

+Even though the programs presented in this blog post are very simple it took a long time to get them to work (and some parts still don't...).
+Most steps along the way took much longer than expected and problems occurred in unexpected places.
+It took a long time to even get data to work on out of the CommonCrawl and most of the time working on this assignment was spent trying to fix seemingly random exceptions that started appearing as soon as I started working on a larger sample from the CommonCrawl instead of a very small crawl of the BBC twitter account I created myself for testing.
+Further, I expected that it would be straightforward to create a standalone app out of my analysis in a spark notebook.
+This was not the case and I ended up spending quite some time on trying to compile my programs.